Sample Answer

 Company Law

 The claim by the liquidator to have Mr. Lay take responsibility for the company’s losses and that he should not seek to recover the money he invested in the company is null and void according to British company law.
-According to Lim (2014), Enron and Mr. Lay are distinct legal entities, with each one of them enjoying the rights of a legal entity.
+According to Lim (2014), Enron and Mr. Lay are distinct legal entities, each enjoying the rights of a legal entity.
 According to Wymeersch (2001), a company can easily be defined as a legal entity brought about by the laid down procedures in the British companies act 2006, with its evidence being the issuance of a certificate of incorporation, also, according to the decision in the Solomon vs. Solomon co.
-Ltd, the legal status of a company run by an individual can have the trader not only limit the liabilities of the company to the contributions he made to the business enterprise but also evade the serious risks to a great extent by subscribing for debentures of the company as opposed to shares he owns in the company (Rickford, 2005).
+Ltd, the legal status of a company run by an individual can have the trader not only limit the liabilities of the company to the contributions he made to the business enterprise but also evade the severe risks to a great extent by subscribing for debentures of the company as opposed to shares he owns in the company (Rickford, 2005).

-Mr Louis Bourget’s and Mr Andrew Fastow’s duties as directors of Enron, explaining which duty, if any, they breached under the Companies Act 2006, (60 marks).
+Mr Louis Bourget’s and Mr. Andrew Fastow’s duties as directors of Enron, explaining which duty, if any, they breached under the Companies Act 2006 (60 marks).

 References